rkwok9158/billy/README.md

 # billy
 a collection of Python utilities for computational chemistry automation.
-RIP Billy (2024-2025)
+RIP Billy (2024-2025) :seedling: